-McDonald’s generic strategy determines its basic approach to developing its business and competitive advantage.
-As the biggest fast food restaurant chain in the world, McDonald’s uses its intensive growth strategies to support continued business development and expansion.
-The related strategic objectives dictate the company’s operational activities, especially in responding to economic changes and the actions of competing firms.
-Variations in market conditions impose pressure on the business to adapt or reform its strategies.
-As such, McDonald’s generic strategy and intensive growth strategies change over time to ensure long-term business viability.
+McDonald’s generic strategy determines the basic approach to developing the competitive advantages of the business, and the company’s intensive growth strategies focus on approaches for growth and viability.
+As the biggest fast-food restaurant chain in the world, McDonald’s uses its intensive growth strategies to support business development and expansion.
+The related strategic objectives dictate the company’s operational activities, especially in responding to economic changes and competing food service firms, such as Wendy’s, Burger King, Subway, KFC, and Arby’s, as well as Starbucks, Dunkin’, and Tim Hortons.
+McDonald’s generic competitive strategy also shapes the business foundation for competing in the global market.
+The company’s competitive advantages and competencies are based on the successful implementation of the generic strategy and the support of the intensive growth strategies of the fast-food business.

 McDonald’s Generic Strategy (Porter’s Model)

 McDonald’s generic strategy is cost leadership, which builds competitive advantage through cost minimization.
 The company has standardized processes designed to maximize efficiency, minimize costs, and ensure profitability despite the use of competitive selling prices.
 In this regard, McDonald’s operations management contributes to the implementation of cost leadership as a generic competitive strategy.
 In addition, the large size of the business organization allows for economies of scale, which translate to cost reduction in purchasing materials and producing ingredients used at the company’s restaurants.
 The competitive advantages achieved through the cost leadership generic strategy support McDonald’s intensive growth strategies, especially market penetration and product development.